 - Treating food as fuel, not a reward

 - The dangers of dieting or eating to handle their emotions

 - What they see in magazines, on TV, or online

 If you notice signs of an eating disorder, talk to your daughter.
 Make an appointment with their doctor for a check-up.

 Alcohol and Drugs

-As your daughter gets out into the world and is exposed to more things, she may come across teenagers who drink alcohol or do drugs.
+As your daughter gets out into the world and is exposed to more things, they may come across teenagers who drink alcohol or do drugs.
 An estimated one in four kids between ages 12 and 17 have used drugs.
 Ages 16 to 18 are the peak ages for these activities.
 Talk openly to your daughter about substance abuse.
-And remember, if you drink heavily or use drugs, you’re telling her it’s okay.
+And remember, if you drink heavily or use drugs, you’re telling them it’s okay.
 The same is true for smoking.

 The Internet and Social Media

 Your 17-year-old daughter has never known a world without the internet.
 While you might marvel at how fast their thumbs fly over the keyboard on their smartphone, they need your guidance on how to stay safe online.
 Make sure they:

 - Know how to control the privacy of their online profiles